mdn/mdn/ADRs/001-use-react.md

 ##### Polymer

-Polymer versions before 3.x aren't well supported by browsers other than Chrome.
+Polymer 1.x isn't well supported by browsers other than Chrome.

 If we didn't have such ambitious goals for 2019 and weren't expecting to work with contractors on those goals, I would want to seriously